The Leadership Tension During Moments of Change

 In high-stakes moments, certainty feels like a safety net.
 You focus on efficiency because it’s a metric you can actually control.

 But as much as we all wish leadership was about efficiency, it's not.
 These are the moments when your presence matters.
-Your staff is feeling that chest-squeezing stress, it's visceral for them.
-So if you don't acknowledge the emotional reality of a moment, people start filling in the gaps with their own fears.
+Your staff is feeling that chest-squeezing stress; it's visceral for them.
+If you don't acknowledge the emotional reality of a moment, people start filling in the gaps with their own fears.

 That is where trust starts to wobble.